negahama/NegahamaOrg.CodePrism/README.md

 It's not just the individual's ability and effort that you need when you want to understand what purpose this function was used, why they use it like this, and how it might affect other parts of the system.

-Code prism aims to help you understand and analyze systems
+The Code Prism aims to help you understand and analyze systems

 There are a number of tools available to assist with analysis.
 These tools analyze the code on their own and display their information in documents and diagrams.